 Sam Harris speaks with psychologist Paul Bloom about the limitations of empathy as a guide to moral reasoning, why empathy is a bad metric for measuring one’s character, cognitive biases, and other topics.

-Paul Bloom is the Brooks and Suzanne Ragen Professor of Psychology at Yale University.
-His research explores how children and adults understand the physical and social world, with special focus on morality, religion, fiction, and art.
+Paul Bloom is Professor of Psychology at the University of Toronto, and Brooks and Suzanne Ragen Professor Emeritus of Psychology at Yale University.
+Paul Bloom studies how children and adults make sense of the world, with a special focus on pleasure, morality, religion, fiction, and art.
 He has won numerous awards for his research and teaching.
-He is past-president of the Society for Philosophy and Psychology, and co-editor of Behavioral and Brain Sciences, one of the major journals in the field.
-Dr. Bloom has written for scientific journals such as Nature and Science, and for popular outlets such as The New York Times, The Guardian, The New Yorker, and The Atlantic Monthly.
-He is the author or editor of six books, including Just Babies: The Origins of Good and Evil.
+He is past-president of the Society for Philosophy and Psychology, and co-editor of Behavioral and Brain Sciences.
+He has written for scientific journals such as Nature and Science, and for popular outlets such as The New York Times, The Guardian, The New Yorker, and The Atlantic Monthly.
+He is the author of six books, including The Sweet Spot: The Pleasures of Suffering and the Search for Meaning.

 Episodes that have been re-released as part of the Best of Making Sense series may have been edited for relevance since their original airing.